 The average man on the street might think that the death of banking on tiny islands in the middle of the ocean would mean the end of legal tax savings, just as he might think the rising price of economic citizenship programs means the average business owner can’t get an affordable second passport.

-The average man would be wrong.
-Again, it’s still possible to reduce taxes, move a business offshore, and increase your freedom with affordable “Plan B” citizenships with the right planning customized to your life.
+It’s still possible to reduce taxes, move a business offshore, and increase your freedom with affordable “Plan B” citizenships with the right planning customized to your life.

-However, the rules and the processes have changed.
+The rules and the processes are constantly changing.
 If you’re relying on outdated information from blogs written five years ago, or what your friend did ten years ago, your offshore plans will likely not end well.

 The “nomad” part of Nomad Capitalist means accepting change.
 It would be unreasonable to expect that the same bank would serve you for your entire life, whether you live and die in the United States, or whether you lead a more International life.

-These trends are visible to anyone who follows this stuff as I do, and as the folks here in Vanuatu do.
+These trends are visible to anyone who follows this stuff as we do, and as the folks here in Vanuatu do.

 However, the playbook has changed.

 Your offshore plan must have room for change, and room for growth.
 Today’s London may be tomorrow’s Berlin.
-I try to plan ten years in advance to not only give myself as many opportunities as possible, but to limit downside and protect myself from risk.
+We try to plan ten years in advance to not only give ourselves as many opportunities as possible but to limit the downside and protect ourselves from risk.

-Having an economic citizenship from Dominica or Antigua can be your ticket to renounce US citizenship and remove the IRS from your life, but having an economic citizenship alone is probably not the best long-term plan as nationalism grows and the pressure to pay tax grows.
+Having citizenship by investment from Dominica or Antigua can be your ticket to renounce US citizenship and remove the IRS from your life, but having citizenship by investment alone is probably not the best long-term plan as nationalism grows and the pressure to pay tax grows.

-Each step of your offshore plan should not only work together as part of a cohesive story, but should be created with future trends in mind, all of which serve you.
+Each step of your offshore plan should not only work together as part of a cohesive story but should be created with future trends in mind, all of which serve you.
 By seeing where the world is going, you can craft a plan and a story that will serve you long into the future.